 Hello there, and thank you very much for the visit!

-I’ve been in the ELT area for over 19 years now, having worked for several language schools in Brazil as a director of studies, pedagogical consultant, teacher and teacher educator.
+I’ve been in the ELT area for 20 years now, having worked for several language schools in Brazil as a director of studies, pedagogical consultant, teacher and teacher educator.

 As a teacher, I have mostly worked with young adults and adults in the areas of General English, Business English and Exams Preparation, with only very brief stints as a teacher of younger learners.
 In the past few years, I have been more involved than ever in exams preparation – an area I’m very fond of -, not only as a teacher and course designer, but also as an examiner for the Cambridge Main Suite exams (KET, PET, FCE, CAE and CPE).

 My experience as the director of studies of Wizard (back in 2000!) and St Giles São Paulo (2006-2008) is something I look back on fondly.
 Nevertheless, my favorite part of these jobs has always been the contact with teachers and students, and the active participation in their development.
 It was during the time I worked for St Giles that I made the most important decision of my career so far: Teacher training was something I definitely wanted to be involved in forever.